-Hard-to-Find LEGO Colors
+Hard-to-Find and Rare LEGO Colors

 1 comment by Nikita P.

-Two years back, a new hue was included in the LEGO Color Palette.
+Two years back, a new hue was included in the LEGO Color Chart.
 This made the solid colors to reach forty on the palette.
 The color that was added was not a new one, it was an old color that was reintroduced.
 What they did was to bring back the 107—Bright Bluish Green.
 This hue was reintroduced in the #10260 Downtown Diner set that was released a while back.
 If you want to see this hue, it can also be seen if you buy the 2018 Elves sets.

 Before this time, the newest hue had been introduced in the Friends line, which was in the year, 2012.
 During that year, they brought in Medium Azur, Spring Yellowish Green, Medium Lavender, Olive Green, and Aqua.